How did these men experience the conflict? (1916 - 18)

 The Audit office raised enough money through collections and the sale of Christmas cards, to create a temporary roll of honour for the office at Paddington to commemorate those who had fallen in battle by August 1915.
 Photographs of the Roll of Honour were sent out to several employees as their correspondence reveals.

 After the war had ended and troops had returned, the G.W.R. was able to quantify the contribution that it had made to the cause.
 The contribution made by the Audit office was high: 55.5% of male staff enlisted, whereas the average rate of enlistment across the GWR was 32.6%.
 This amounted to 184 men, 17 of whom lost their lives.

 On 11 November 1922, The Great Western Railway War Memorial, dedicated to all 2,524 staff who had died in battle was unveiled on platform 1, Paddington station.

 The First World War Digital Poetry Archive includes primary material from major poets Wilfred Owen, Isaac Rosenberg, Robert Graves, Vera Brittain, and Edward Thomas.

 The National Archives’ Pinterest board Teaching the First World War, highlights The National Archives and other resources from the web.

 When The Office Went To War, a collection of over 200 letters from men of the GWR who went to war.

 These are all aimed primarily at KS3 and KS4 students.

-Letters from the First World War, 1915.
+Letters from the First World War, part one (1915).
 Part one of this online resource, which covers the later period of the war.

 Zeppelin raids Our lesson which asks students: How did First World War Zeppelin raids affect British civilians?